 For this recipe, we used pork shoulder with skin.
 You can also use other skinless parts, but you won't get the crispy crackling without the skin.
 Shoulder options:

-- The upper part of the shoulder, also called Boston butt (blade shoulder), shoulder butt, or pork butt.
+- The upper part of the shoulder, also called the Boston butt (blade shoulder), shoulder butt, or pork butt.
 It's meatier and less bony.

-- The lower part of the shoulder is also called picnic shoulder or arm shoulder (foreleg of the pig/hog).
+- The lower part of the shoulder is also called the picnic shoulder or arm shoulder (foreleg of the pig/hog).
 It's less meaty with a large bone.
 Because it's near the trotter (hock), it's relatively tough and fatty.

 As the simmering liquid, beer brings out all the meat's richness, giving the skin a beautiful color.
 The alcohol evaporates in the cooking, leaving only a delicate flavor to intrigue your palate.

 Any light beer will do (Miller Lite, Coors Light, Budweiser).
 You can use pilseners and pale ales but stay away from IPA and dark beer.
 If you don't cook with alcohol, you can omit the beer; no substitutions are necessary.

 - Pat the roast dry.
 With a sharp knife, score ½-inch wide strips through skin and fat, but not into the meat.